OpenSimulationInterface/open-simulation-interface/doc/commenting.rst

         optional double atmospheric_pressure = 1;
     }

-If you want to provide a reference to a DIN or to web page which helps in understanding the field you can add a reference.
+If you want to provide a reference to a DIN or to a web page, which helps in understanding the field, you can add a reference.

+Citation style for different sources:

+.. [#] Authorname1, X.; Authorname2, Y.: Book (monograph) title (2009), p.
+2.
+.. [#] Authorname1, X.: Diss., Thesis title (2013), p.
+10–15.
+.. [#] Authorname1, X.; Authorname2, Y.: Contribution in a compilation title (2015).
+.. [#] Bender, E. et al.: Journal article title, Teil 1 (2007).
+.. [#] Andreas Karius: Internet document title (2016), pp. 1–4.
+.. [#] KRdL: Norm title (2009).
+.. [#] Günther, B.; Denk, R.: DE 41 42 325 C2: Patent title (1991), p.
+3.
+.. [#] Authorname1, X.; Authorname2, Y.; Authorname3, Z., et al.: Title of the Source, in Editorname, A., et al.: Booktitle, publisher, location, year

+..  important::  Every OSI message should be defined properly and should have a well cited reference.
+All citations should be primary citations.
+Sources like Wikipedia et al. are not allowed.

 .. code-block:: protobuf